 Treating neurological disorders

-Self deprivation tanks are highly beneficial in treating neurological disorders as well.
-Flotation treatment and therapy, affords patients a sense of calming relief, they don’t experience in other environments.
+Sensory deprivation tanks are highly beneficial in treating neurological disorders as well.
+Flotation treatment and therapy afford patients a sense of calming relief.
+They don’t experience other environments.
 The calm, dark, tranquil setting, provides a serene setting, to help patients who suffer from

 - Mental disorders

-During treatment, the sensory deprivation tanks are set at a temperature which is slightly cooler than the body’s natural temperature (set at about 95 degrees F).
-Soundproof, lightproof, and temperature-controlled treatment, has significant healing benefits on those who utilize this form of treatment.
+During treatment, the sensory deprivation tanks are set at a slightly cooler temperature than the body’s natural temperature (set at about 95 degrees F).
+The soundproof, lightproof, and temperature-controlled treatment has significant healing benefits for those who utilize it.
 Sensory deprivation tanks put you in a state of relaxation.
-They take you away from the wired, internet-driven world you live in, for one-hour at a time.
+They take you away from the wired, internet-driven world you live in for one hour at a time.
 When people are disconnected from the world around them, it brings a sense of healing and relief, which other forms of treatment can produce.
-It has a biological effect on the brain, signalling it to “calm down and relax.”
+It has a biological effect on the brain, signaling it to “calm down and relax.”

 This form of treatment is beneficial for mind, body, and spirit.
 The simple fact that it takes you away from a world full of noise and distraction, and places you in an environment of peace, calm, and tranquility, allows you to breath, step away, and clear your mental frame of mind.